Armed Forces Day: North Macedonia

 The Day of Macedonian Army is celebrated on 18 August.
 This date is chosen because on 18 August 1943, the battalion Mirče Acev was formed at the Slavej Mountain.
 It was the first organized battalion to fight against the Axis forces in World War II in North Macedonia.
 The day is not a national holiday, but is celebrated with a manifestation at one of the Army's barracks, where the President, the Speaker of the Assembly, the Prime Minister and the Minister of Defense are always present.
 Usually there is a parade of the armed forces and an exhibition of the weapons and vehicles of the Army.

 Poland

 In Poland, the Święto Wojska Polskiego (English: Polish Armed Forces Day) is celebrated annually on 15 August.
 Begun in 1923, the day commemorated the anniversary of Poland's 1920 victory over Soviet Russia at the Battle of Warsaw in the Polish-Soviet War.
 The holiday was discontinued during the communist era in 1947 and replaced with 12 October, the anniversary of the 1943 Battle of Lenino, but it was revived again after the overthrow of communism in 1992.

 Romania

 In Romania, the Armed Forces Day (Ziua Armatei) is celebrated on 25 October.
 On this day, in 1944, the Romanian Land Forces retook Carei, the last Romanian city under joint German–Hungarian occupation.

-The Romania–Hungary border had been reached a few days earlier, but the troops rested, and then completed the reoccupation of Northern Transylvania during the Battle of Carei.
+The Romania–Hungary border had been reached a few days earlier, but the troops rested, and then completed the liberation of Northern Transylvania during the Battle of Carei, in order to coincide with King Michael’s birthday on 25 October.